anoek/webrtc-group-chat-example/README.md

 =============================================
 The choice of node.js and socket.io is based purely on my familiarity with them and the fact that their fairly easy to understand even if you aren't familiar with them.
-However, you can use any mechanisms you want for this layer, you just need a way to exchange ICE candidates and session descriptions between clients.
+However, you can use any mechanisms you want for your signaling system, you just need a way to exchange ICE candidates and session descriptions between clients.